ejordan1/BootsOntheGroundClient/README.md

 ## Description

-Players place AI units with complex abilities and upgrades in formations and watch as the battle unfolds.
+Players place AI units with abilities and upgrades in formations and watch as the battle unfolds.

 I did this this project to learn the skills involved in making a complex deterministic scalable online multiplayer game in MVC using dependency injection.